luizfneves404/pico-backend/README.md

 ```bash
 pytest
 ```
+Add -x to exit on first failure.

 To run tests at max speed by using more cores:

 ```bash
 pytest -n auto
 ```
+note: this will not output live logs, only on test.log.

 To run django tests: